 5. Elizabeth wanted to go to war, but was too young.

 When World War II broke out in 1939, Elizabeth—then just a teenager—begged her father to join the effort somehow.
 She started out by making radio broadcasts geared toward raising the morale of British children.
 During one of the broadcasts, the 14-year-old princess reassured listeners, “I can truthfully say to you all that we children at home are full of cheerfulness and courage.
 We are trying to do all we can to help our gallant sailors, soldiers, and airmen and we are trying too to bear our own share of the danger and sadness of war.”

-Queen Elizabeth remains the only female royal family member to have entered the armed forces, and is currently the only living head of state who officially served in World War II.
+Queen Elizabeth II was the only female Royal Family member to have entered the armed forces, and until her death, was the only living head of state who officially served in World War II.